 - Columbo - an American television detective series (1971-1978), starring Peter Falk as Lieutenant Columbo; also referenced in "The Maestro"

-- Forty Deuce - 42nd Street in Manhattan, the Times Square area; also referenced in "Hold It Now Hit It" and "She's Crafty"
+- Forty Deuce - West 42nd Street between 6th and 8th Avenues in Manhattan, an area that formerly was filled with grindhouses and XXX palaces with live sex shows; also referenced in "Hold It Now Hit It" and "She's Crafty"

 Sample & Reference Breakdown